-What Is a Runt?
+What is a runt?

 The tiniest pup in the litter is a result of an undernourished pup in the mother's womb.
 It's likely that the pup was at the center of the mother's uterus, so placement is responsible for the lack of nutrition in utero.
-A runt will present at birth with a reduced weight, but should catch up with additional attention and care during the first few weeks of his life.
+A runt will present at birth with reduced weight but should catch up with additional attention and care during the first few weeks of his life.
 If the puppy can be sustained through weaning, he should grow to a normal weight in adulthood, but it's important to watch how the runt of the litter interacts with his mother, and vice versa.

 All puppies require proper nutrition provided by their mother's milk during the first four weeks of life.
-The runt of the litter may be pushed aside by his larger, more aggressive litter mates.
+The runt of the litter may be pushed aside by his larger, more aggressive littermates.
 Observe the litter of puppies as they nurse.
-If the runt is being pushed aside, or is crying or cold, place him at the lower teats, closest to the mother's tail area.
+If the runt is being pushed aside or is crying or cold, place him at the lower teats, closest to the mother's tail area.
 These teats normally produce the highest amount of milk, assuring that the runt is receiving sufficient nutrition.

 In addition to proper nutrition, puppies need to remain warm during their first few weeks of life.
-Their immediate area, such as their whelping box, should be maintained at a temperature of 85 to 90 degrees Fahrenheit.
+Their immediate area, such as their whelping box, should be maintained at a temperature of 85 degrees Fahrenheit.
 A runt will benefit from a warming lamp situated over the whelping box to ensure that he doesn't become chilled.

 All puppies benefit from a post-natal visit with a veterinarian.
-Runts are equally prone to birth defects, and are more prone to health issues resulting from low birth weight.
+Runts are equally prone to birth defects and are more prone to health issues resulting from low birth weight.
 Your veterinarian can spot the signs that your runt puppy may be failing.
-If your puppy fails to gain weight, or feels cool despite efforts to warm him, he should see a veterinarian immediately.
+If your puppy fails to gain weight or feels cool despite efforts to warm him, he should see a veterinarian immediately.
 Once your runt puppy is weaned, don't overfeed him.
 Overfeeding can result in digestive issues.